 - Robert C. and Helen Westcott Dix Scholarship.
 Two awards for JMC students who are pursuing a career in journalism.

 - Roger and Ada Fidler Scholarship.
 This scholarship, established in 2003, is intended for students of Latin American descent.

-- William A. Fisher Award: The Society of Professional Journalist presents this award to the outstanding graduating senior in news.
+- William A. Fisher Award: The Society of Professional Journalist presents this award to the outstanding graduating senior in journalism.
 Emeritus Professor Fisher, who funds the award, was adviser to the Kent Stater and the Society of Professional Journalists.

 - Al Fitzpatrick Scholarship.
 Mr. Fitzpatrick is a JMC alumnus and the first African-American reporter at the Akron Beacon Journal.
 For a minority student with an interest in a JMC career.

 - John Fowler Award.
 For a multimedia news, magazine, broadcast news, photojournalism, information design or public relations major.

 - Trudy and Allen Goodkin Award.
 For an outstanding advertising major who demonstrates creative thinking and a respect for and a proficiency in writing.

 - Lloyd W. Hanson and Harvey E. Rahn Scholars Award.
 Associate Professor Gary Hanson and Associate Dean LuEtt Hanson give this scholarship in honor of their fathers.
 This scholarship was established in 2008 and is awarded to a JMC major who demonstrates a strong work ethic.